rurabe/standard-reducer/README.md

 Then came Redux, and they said we're going to have order here.
 We will have only one store, one tree, that you can chop into reducers.
 But we will only mutate data through these reducer functions.

-But even Redux is not very opnionated about how to store your data, or how to mutate it in your reducers.
+But even Redux is not very opinionated about how to store your data, or how to mutate it in your reducers.
 Standard Reducer is an attempt to build on these ideas to provide a standard, predictable structure and reduce boilerplate.

 ## Why did you write this?